The Glia Society

 Copy can be submitted at any time and will appear in the next issue.
 Please try to get it right at once and not send corrections or corrected versions to already submitted copy.
 Thoth appears whenever a minimum amount of copy is available.
 Obviously, there is no "deadline"; the time to send copy is when that copy is ready.

 To avoid loss of quality, possible images should best be (also) sent separately, for instance as attachments, rather than inserted into a word processor document.
-For file size reasons, be sparing with images and image size; not more and not larger than needed.
 Displaying text in image form is extremely unwise as it increases file size in the order of a hundredfold.

 Be sparing with layout features like italic and bold, and especially sparing with underlined, font colours, font size changes, font changes and so on.
 Keep in mind that underlined nowadays means "this is a hyper reference", and dozens of readers will click on it only to discover it is not.
 Be informed that the excessive use of layout features is the mark of bad authors.